dwyl/learn-travis/README.md

 ![add travis-ci environment variables Web UI](https://user-images.githubusercontent.com/194400/28816067-5a2c99ee-769b-11e7-92da-c9187e0c8aa2.png)

-*Notice* how in if you add your environment variables in the the Travis Web UI they are hidden (*from the build log*) by default.
+*Notice* how in if you add your environment variables in the Travis Web UI they are hidden (*from the build log*) by default.
 This does *not* prevent you from accidentally `console.log` them and exposing a key/password.